Kanaka-Harsha/CTC-App/README.md

 | `incident_type`     | VARCHAR   | Type (e.g., Collision, Violation) |
 | `description`       | TEXT      | Description of the incident       |
 | `video_link`        | VARCHAR   | Direct link to evidence           |

 ---

+## 🧗 Challenges & Learnings

+Building a secure, cloud-native application comes with unique hurdles.
+Here are some of the key challenges we overcame:

+### The AWS Networking "Catch-22"

+**The Problem:** Our AWS Lambda function required internet access to send videos to the Gemini AI API, but it also needed to update our private AWS RDS PostgreSQL database.
+Placing the Lambda inside the VPC allowed database access but severed internet access (unless we paid for an expensive NAT Gateway).
+Placing it outside the VPC granted internet access but broke the database connection.

+**The Solution:** We architected a cost-effective workaround by making the RDS instance Publicly Accessible and keeping the Lambda outside the VPC.
+To maintain strict security, we locked down the RDS Security Group's inbound rules.
+We also had to correctly route the private database subnets to an Internet Gateway so the public IP could successfully return traffic to the Lambda function.

+---